helios-decompiler/standalone-app/README.md

 The intermediary root CA has been included in the root of this project.

+# Acknowledgements

+Icons for the tree are sourced from the "Silk" icon pack, located [here](http://famfamfam.com/lab/icons/silk/)

 # FAQ

 Q: Why is JD-GUI not included?
 I use it all the time!
 A: JD-GUI is incompatible with this project.
 It's a legality issue